 • Case for further development based on work to date and evidence from the literature

-• Quality of the project plan, including the technical content, research methodology and risk mitigation strategy
+• Quality of the project plan, including the technical content, research methodology, evaluation methodology and risk mitigation strategy

 • Strength of the project team and management arrangements